Antique Copying Machines

 reusable because after a time any remaining ink would sink below the surface.

 These were advertised as late as 1922.
-The Commercial Duplicator, which was
+The Commercial Duplicator,

 Beginning in 1910, Ditto,